ValleyBell/PC98VNResearch/four-nine_system98/README.md

 - [scenario descrambler](ScenarioDecode.py)
 - [scenario decompiler](ScenarioDecompile.py)
 - [scenario compiler](ScenarioCompile.py)
+- [scenario include insertion tool](ScenarioIncludeInsert.py) - helper tool for factoring out common code between scenario files.
+  It takes two (decompiled) scenario files and tries to match find a match between the "include" and "source" file.
+  When a match is found, the matching part is replaced with an "include" statement and labels are renamed according to the include file.
 - [image format documentation](ImageFormat.txt) and a tool to convert [images files to the .PI format](Graphics2Pi.py)
 - [tool to De-/Interlace Canaan's intro images](PrologueImgInterlace.py)
 - `SYS98.COM` disassembly ([IDB file](SYS98.idb), [ASM file](SYS98.asm))